malindard/malindard.github.io/_posts/2025-06-30-phishing-detection.md

 # Conclusion

 BUMATARA demonstrates how **hybrid AI systems** can combine traditional ML pipelines with modern LLMs to solve real-world cybersecurity problems.
-As the AI engineer on this project, I designed and deployed the models, built the feature extraction layer, and integrated the OpenRouter LLM pipeline for content analysis.
+As the AI engineer on this project, I designed and deployed the models then integrated the OpenRouter LLM pipeline for content analysis.

 This system shows that phishing detection doesn't have to be a black box.
 By blending structure-based classification with explainable AI, BUMATARA balances precision with usability — a practical solution for individual users and organizations alike.